pedsmoreira/battlecry/README.md

 Battlecry can be used through both `battlecry` and it's short verion `cry`.

-## Initialize Battlecry on you project
+## Initialize BattleCry on you project

-With Battlecry installed, go to your project folder and run:
+With BattleCry installed, go to your project folder and run:

 ```bash
 cry g init